A series of events and activities took place across Daventry District in 2018 to commemorate the 100th anniversary of the end of the First World War.

 Organisations including Daventry District Council, Daventry Town Council, Futures Housing Group, the Daventry Branch of the Royal British Legion, the Daventry & District Forum and local churches co-ordinated a wide range events in the lead-up to the centenary of the historic armistice of 11 November 1918, which ended four years of fighting.

 The events took place within the 100-days leading up to November 11, echoing the Hundred Days Offensive – the Allies’ final push along the Western Front which finally broke the military stalemate.

 World War One Centenary Exhibition

-This commemorative exhibition at Daventry Museum reflects on the end of World War One and post-war Daventry.
-The exhibition opened on Saturday 1 September and runs until 14 December.
+This commemorative exhibition at Daventry Museum reflected on the end of World War One and post-war Daventry.
+The exhibition opened on Saturday 1 September and ran until 14 December.
 More information about Daventry Museum